 Invincible Level 1 Tanks, documented here

 Level 1 characters cannot die in one hit unless they have 14 HP or higher.
 Level 1 characters who only have 1 HP therefore cannot die from damage, as the game cannot reduce their HP to any fraction of the total.
+However, level 1 characters can die if they suffer exactly 1 point of damage, so only increasing the difficulty and doubling enemy damage output can ensure that a 1 HP tank is truly safe.

 Black Raven Monastery Trick, documented here